DestopLine/boilersharp.nvim/README.md

   ---What type of indentation to use for boilerplate generation.
 This is
   ---only ever used when not using file scoped namespace syntax and
-  ---`type_definition` is enabled.
+  ---`type_declaration` is enabled.
 Set this to "auto" to take this from
   ---the buffer's options.
   ---
   ---It is recommended that you set up an "after/ftplugin/cs.lua" file